 Although, there is no federal standard that requires workplace violence protections, some states have sought legislative solutions including mandatory establishment of a comprehensive prevention program for healthcare employers, as well as increased penalties for those convicted of assaults of a nurse and / or other health care personnel.

-*also authorizes hospitals to post warnings regarding violent behaviors
+- OH also authorizes hospitals to post warnings regarding violent behaviors.

 - HI passed a resolution urging employers to develop and implement standards of conduct and policies for managers and employees to reduce workplace bullying and promote healthful and safe work environments.

-- EP 5: Leaders create and implement a process for managing disruptive and inappropriate behaviors.
+A5.
+Leaders create and implement a process for managing behaviors that undermine a culture of safety.